top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 --- [Richard Fitzpatrick, (2011)](http://farside.ph.utexas.edu/teaching/336k/Newtonhtml/node64.html)

 Additionaly we apply some further criterions to also eliminate the last remaining outliers:

-* Movement Tracker filter (obstacles can not jump)
+* A Movement Tracker filter which enforces the contraint that obstacles can not jump
-* Relation width to length
+* A criterion which evaluates the relation between the width and length of the objects
 * ...

 The final output of the detection module is the one we showed in [](#fig:part_1_image_final).